CD3/run-if/README.md

 # `run-if` - conditionally run command if targets don't exist or dependencies have changed.

-This is a simple python script that bascially does what checkexec (https://github.com/kurtbuilds/checkexec), but it uses a hash of the contents of the dependencies to decide if the command should be run and supports multiple targets.
+This is a simple python script that bascially does what checkexec (https://github.com/kurtbuilds/checkexec) does, but it uses a hash of the contents of the dependencies to decide if the command should be run and supports multiple targets.

 ```bash